oracle/vagrant-projects/OracleLinux/README.md

 ## Getting started
 1. Clone this repository `git clone https://github.com/oracle/vagrant-boxes`
+2. cd vagrant-boxes/OracleLinux
-2. Run `vagrant up`
+3. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection!
    2. The Vagrant file allows for customization, if desired (see [Customization](#customization))
-3. SSH into the VM either by using `vagrant ssh`
+4. SSH into the VM either by using `vagrant ssh`
    If required, by Vagrantfile you can also setup ssh port forwarding.
-4. You can shut down the box via the usual `vagrant halt` and the start it up again via `vagrant up`.
+5. You can shut down the box via the usual `vagrant halt` and the start it up again via `vagrant up`.

 ## Other info